$125 off any CGM Plan. Use code WINTER125

 It wasn’t until the late 1940s and early 1950s that scientists noticed a link between cigarette smoking and declining health.

-According to the Centers for Disease Control and Prevention (CDC), a team of surgeon scientists first discovered excessive cigarette smoking caused lung cancer in 1956.
+According to the Centers for Disease Control and Prevention (CDC), a team of surgeon scientists first discovered excessive cigarette smoking caused lung cancer in the 1950s.

 Later studies also found that nicotine negatively affects blood sugar levels, insulin, and heart health.